 Upolu Travel Tips

-- Recommended Reading: Tropical Beach Hopping In Samoa – personal account of my visit to Upolu Island
+- Recommended Reading: Tropical Beach Hopping In Samoa – a personal account of my visit to Upolu Island

 - Most of Upolu’s highlights are on its eastern half – abundant with waterfalls and beaches.
 The island’s southwestern side, however, has its prettiest (and hardest to reach) beaches.